 Integrating by parts, the Laplace transforms of the densities $\rho_a$ and $\tau_a$ satisfy

-where we have used the fact that there is no flow of particle through the ends of the segment at time $0$ if the particle is at $x$ in $]a,b[$ a time $0$, and we have assumed that $\lim_{t\to\infty}\rho_a(x,\epsilon, t) e^{-s t}=0, \lim_{t\to\infty}\tau_a(x, t) e^{-s t}=0$.
-The quantities are related to the behavior of the Laplace transforms of the densities as follows.
+where we have used the fact that there is no flow of particle through the ends of the segment at time $0$ if the particle is at $x$ in $]a,b[$ a time $0$, and we have assumed that $\lim_{t\to\infty}\rho_a(x,\epsilon, t) e^{-s t}=0$ and $\lim_{t\to\infty}\tau_a(x, t) e^{-s t}=0$.
+The main quantities of interest are related to the behavior of the Laplace transforms of the densities as follows.
 The exit probabilities through $a$ are obtained by integrating the densities over time:\\

-Moreover, the conditional\footnote{We use the word conditional as a shorthand for {\emph{conditional on the exit of the particle through $a$}} (the particle exits through $a$ is it reaches $a$ before reaching $b$).} mean of the first-passage time at $a$ given the initial position and velocity is expressed as
+Moreover, the conditional\footnote{In this context, we use the word conditional as a shorthand for {\emph{conditional on the exit of the particle through $a$}} (we condition on trajectories that reach $a$ before reaching $b$).} mean the first-passage time at $a$ given the initial position and velocity state is expressed as

 The Laplace transform of Eq. (\ref{sysEv}) reads

 Let us introduce the combinations of functions

 In terms of these unknown functions, Eq. \eqref{LapEv} becomes